Social and Ecological Impact Theory

 What would happen:

-• if we increased our knowledge about creativity?
+- if we enhanced our knowledge about creativity?

 Creatives tend to share a vision.